conigliovenice/bpm-msec/README.md

 # bpm-msec
-this is a simple patch usefull to convert BPM to milliseconds
+This is a simple patch usefull to convert BPM to milliseconds in Pure Data